What is the Difference between a Manual and an Automatic Bio-Fire

 Disadvantages of an Automatic Burner

-One of the biggest disadvantages of an automatic burner and bio fireplaces is the higher price.
-An automatic bio ethanol burner costs a lot more than a manual burner.
-The reason for this is that the technology is still relatively new.
-This means, it requires more development and working hours to produce.
+One of the biggest disadvantages of an automatic bioethanol burner is the price.
+An automatic bioethanol burner costs a lot more than its manual counterpart.
+The reason for this, is that the technology used in the automatic models is still relatively new and more advanced.
+This means, it requires more development and working hours to produce, and the materials needed for the manufacturing are more expensive.

-For all the electronic parts in the burner to work, it is necessary to have a power-connection close to the installation of the bio fireplace.
+In order for all the electronic components in the burner to work, it is necessary to have a power-connection close to the installation of the bio fireplace.
+This makes the installation less flexible.

-However, some automatic burners are equipped with a battery.
-Those require recharging instead.
+However, some automatic burners are equipped with a battery and therefore require recharging instead.